-By contrast, the underground is that hidden space, on the outskirts of Christendom, where unknown, unconventional and unlikely candidates do life together in less-formal structures.
+In contrast, the spiritual underground is that hidden space, on the outskirts of Christendom, where unknown, unconventional and unlikely candidates do life and mission together in less-formal structures.

 Historically, these misfits have been pioneers, who have contended for authenticity, honesty and original thought.
 In their passion to make a difference in the world, they have embraced praise and protest as being inextricably intertwined.
 Although their efforts have been a little scrappy, history has shown them to be surprisingly transformative.
 Their forward-thinking has triggered new ideas and given birth to new initiatives.
 Innovation in the underground has often resulted in the reformation of the overground.